idiazroncero/huesos/src/docs/05-mixins/helpers/02-clearfix.md

 ---
-title: clearfix()
+title: clearfix
 ---

 Aplies a clearfix hack to a wrapper element.

-For quick prototyping, the utility class `.clearfix` is also provided.
+The helper class `.clearfix` is also provided.

 ### Example